saturncloud/examples/examples/rapids/advanced/README.md

 ### Random forest classification

 The random forest notebooks are an example of GPU-acceleration for model training with [RAPIDS](http://rapids.ai/).
 The [`cuml` package](https://github.com/rapidsai/cuml) features an API that closely resembles scikit-learn, but does all processing on GPUs.
-This leads to some crazy performance speedups!
+This leads to some incredible performance speedups!
 What if your data doesn't fit into a single GPU's memory?
 That's where Dask comes in!
 RAPIDS has native Dask integrations to be able to run on a cluster of machines with GPUs.
 Buckle up, this is going to be a fun ride!

 Run these notebooks in order: